PhoenixGlobal/APEX-Blockchain-CLI/CLI commands.md

    * latitude: the position of the production node in the whole network is used to determine the working order of all producers.

    * gasPrice: the price of gas that the transaction is willing to pay.

+   * witness: the address of producer to register